DavoDC/CITS3003_Template/README.md

    - So you don’t need to re-download `lab-examples.zip`.
    - You are free to change the code however you want in your Lab folders.

-### Important Note for Mac Users:
+## Important Note for Mac Users:
-- The folder structure will work fine for you.
+- The folder structure will work just fine for you.
-- The but the files in Lab1 (makefile, CPP, shaders) will require a bit of editing before they can work.
+- But the files in Lab1 (makefile, CPP, shaders) will require a bit of editing before they can work.
 - I have added comments mentioning 'Mac' where these changes to need to occur.
 - So to make the changes, just search for 'Mac' and follow the instructions.